If you are finding it more difficult to read fine print than you used to…

 Today, you have more choices than ever when it comes to the opportunity to no longer have to wear glasses or bifocals after cataract surgery.

-Crystalens® - This premium LifeStyle lens corrects presbyopia (over-40 vision) as well as common refractive errors, providing an expanded range of clear vision and a decreased need for eyeglasses after cataract surgery.
+– This advanced technology LifeStyle lens corrects presbyopia (over-40 vision) as well as common refractive errors, providing an expanded range of clear vision and a decreased need for eyeglasses after cataract surgery.

-Trulign® Toric Lens - A premium IOL that enhances visual acuity and can reduce the need for glasses in day-to-day activities.
+– An advanced technology IOL that enhances visual acuity and can reduce the need for glasses in day-to-day activities.
 Trulign is the first Toric IOL that corrects astigmatism and has the additional capacity to deliver improved vision across a natural range of focus, including uncorrected near, intermediate and distance vision.
 Glasses may still be needed for small print.

-Important to note, unlike traditional cataract technology and lens options, Premium Lens Packages are not covered by Medicare and insurance payers.
+Important to note, unlike traditional cataract technology and lens options, Advanced Technology Lens Packages are not covered by Medicare and insurance payers.
 The additional fee involved for these advanced lenses will be further explained during your cataract consultation at Center For Sight.

 The ORA System, featuring VerifEye+™ Technology, is an amazing advancement in cataract surgery that allows for continuous assessment of your eye throughout your cataract procedure, ensuring the most precise lens placement possible and allowing for the most accurate results.
 The system provides highly detailed guidance and verification every step of the way.

-The ORA System, featuring VerifEye+ technology, is included with the selection of a Premium Lens Package at Center For Sight.
+The ORA System, featuring VerifEye+ technology, is included with the selection of an Advanced Technology Lens Package at Center For Sight.
 It is also available as an added option with the selection of a standard monofocal lens.